 To complete the course you will need to have access to a computer/tablet and should be comfortable using the Internet as you will be working on an e-learning platform.
 Students will have one year to complete the requirements for this course.

-Cognitive Behavioural Coaching in Practice: An Evidenced Based Approach by Michael Neenan and Stephen Palmer
+Cognitive Behavioural Coaching in Practice: An Evidence Based Approach (Essential Coaching Skills and Knowledge) 2nd Edition by Michael Neenan and Stephen Palmer (2nd edition)

 This course discusses psychological origins and terms related to counseling and Cognitive Behavioral Therapy (CBT).
 We trust that whether you are a therapist, therapist-coach, or coach that you will keep your individual scope of practice in mind as you assist your clients.
 We feel that a basic understanding of psychological terms can help further delineate for the coach when psychological services or mental health interventions might be more useful with certain individuals.